 - Follow-up the interview with a thank you letter.

 - Chew gum.

 The best way to be sure you are prepared for an interview is to do a mock interview in the Career and Internship Center or with faculty specific to the area you are interviewing for.
 Treat a mock interview as the real thing - dress and all!

 Writing a personal statement for graduate school applications can feel overwhelming.
 The purpose of your personal statement is to introduce yourself, explain why you are a good match for the program, market yourself, and entice the admissions committee to positively consider your application.
 Begin by researching each graduate school you are applying to and learning everything you can about their programs, faculty interests, and requirements for applications.

-The Office of Career Development is available to discuss the process with you and assist you as you develop your cover letter – simply contact us.
+The Career and Internship Center is available to discuss the process with you and assist you as you develop your cover letter – simply contact us.